SerialDesignatorN/SerialDesignatorN/README.md

 - **Most favorite programming language?**
 > C++, JS, HTML, CSS, React
 - **Are you a weeb?
 If yes, what are your favorite animes?**
 > Yes.
-TBHK (Hanako-kun), Himouto!
-Umaru Chan!
-And the upcoming Genshin Anime that was announced by miHoYo!
+It's Suzume no Tojimari.
 - **Any games that you wanna develop right now?**
 > Yes.
 It's called Cosplay Simulator.
 I will be using Unity and Bolt